nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 (N: Depth of coverage, M: Kmer peak, K: Kmer-size, L: avg readlength T: Total bases)

-Record the genome size and answer the IClicker question.
+Recall that we calculated the kmer distribution using only the first pairs, so only use numbers for the first fastq file.
+Record the calculated genome size.

 ## 6. Assemble reads with minia